jerzual/azimut/README.md

 javascript(typescript) and web stuff

-- babylonjs for the 3D / game engine
+- THREE.js for the 3D / game engine
 - angular/ngrx/custom svgs for the ui
 - rot.js for level generation / rogue-like aspects.
 - tone.js for music / sound
-- nest.js / express / couchdb / pouchdb for server-side storage.
+- node.js / express / couchdb / pouchdb for server-side storage.

 ## how to run